Knew Health • February 21, 2018

 "Normal" vitamin D ranges were established to prevent rickets, not to optimize your health and prevent other chronic diseases.
 So, if you want to do more than prevent rickets, aim for those optimal/functional ranges.

-There’s no sense in guessing or automatically resorting to high-dose vitamin D supplementation when the lab work can guide you safely.
+There's no sense in guessing or automatically resorting to high-dose vitamin D supplementation when the blood work can guide you safely.

 How to Sensibly and Safely Optimize Your Vitamin D Levels

-If your lab work reveals sub-optimal vitamin D levels, the next step is to make a plan to replenish and rebuild your stores.
+If your blood work reveals sub-optimal vitamin D levels, the next step is to make a plan to replenish and rebuild your stores.

 It's never too late to do this!
 And, as you saw in the section above, the preventative health benefits are second-to-none.